pietroalbini/lektor-minify/README.md

 $ lektor plugins add lektor-minify-assets
 ```

-If you don't feel comfortable with this, you can add this by hand in your
-`.lektorproject` file instead:
+After you did that, it's good to clear the build cache: the plugin only
+minifies changed files, so clearing the cache ensures all the assets are
+minified:

 ```
-[packages]
-lektor-minify-assets = "1.0"
+$ lektor clean --yes
 ```

-### Usage
+## Usage

-If you want to make a build with minified assets, you need to provide the
+This plugin isn't enabled by default: you need to provide the `minify-assets`
-`minify-assets` flag to the `build` (or `server`) command:
+flag to the `build` (or `server`) command if you want to minify the static
+assets:

 ```
 $ lektor build -f minify-assets
 $ lektor server -f minify-assets
 ```

-If you need to minify just the CSS or JS files though, you can use either the
+If you need to minify only CSS or JS though, you can either use the
-`minify-css` or `minify-js` flags instead.
+`minify-css` or `minify-js` flags to avoid minifying the other kind of asset.

 [lektor]: https://www.getlektor.com/
 [rcssmin]: http://opensource.perlig.de/rcssmin/